TymekProstak/FS_GGVMap_generator/README.md

 Control inputs are: [u_rho, u_delta, u_beta, u_kappa_fl, u_kappa_fr, u_kappa_rr, u_kappa_rl] with box constraints.
 They represent the vehicle state + rho derivatives with respect to alpha.

-To solve the OCP problem in CasADi, a warm start using results from SPO is utilized, and all control inputs + vehicle state are comprehended into the **X vector** – treated by the solver as the decision vector, **Z vector** – constraints (dynamic equations, box for state/control, and differential formulation for control inputs), and **J** as the cost function.
+To solve the OCP problem in CasADi, a warm start using results from SPO is utilized, and all control inputs + vehicle state are comprehended into the **X vector** – treated by the solver as the decision vector, **Z vector** – constraints (dynamic equations, box for state/control, and differential formulation for control inputs), and **J_obj** as the cost function.

-ax and ay are given in a "velocity V frame" (x-axis along V, and y-axis perpendicular).
+ax and ay are given in a "velocity V aligned  frame" (x-axis along V, and y-axis perpendicular).
+Important to note that it is NOT acceleration in Vehicle frame( due to its rotation by a slip angle of vehicle and due to non-zero yaw rate of vehicle) but acceleration in interial frame aligned with center mass velocity V.

 ---